top of page

 synopsis:

 War-time.
-Miriam, an innocent and glorified young girl betrothed to an old rebel, and in love with a young neighboring man faces challenges as a pack of soldiers enacts havoc on the town, consuming women as they cross their paths.
+Miriam, a glorified young woman betrothed to an old rebel and in love with a neighboring woman, faces trouble as a pack of soldiers wreaks havoc on the town, consuming women as they cross their paths.
 While learning the necessities of evil and the chaos of sexuality, Miriam comes to a crossroads of conception and identity.
-A ravishing by one hand and a kindness by another, who's to tell which has festered within her.
+A ravishing by one hand and a kindness by another, who’s to tell which cycles fester within us?

 casting: